What to do if you feel you are a victim of anti-social behaviour

 If you are renting from a local housing provider you should contact them directly regarding any neighbour disputes.

-You can report your anti-social behaviour to Stafford Borough Council by completing the online form or by phoning 01785 619000.
+You can report your anti-social behaviour to us by completing the online form, by email or by phoning 01785 619000.

-You should report any anti social behaviour that is happening at the time to Staffordshire Police tel: 101 or 999 if it is an emergency.
+You should report any anti social behaviour that is happening at the time to Staffordshire Police telephone: 101 or 999 if it is an emergency.